RSTamim/RESTApi/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create Rest Api](https://github.com/facebook/rest-api).
-This project was bootstrapped with [Create Rest
+This project was bootstrapped with [Create